Culture of Lebanon: Contemporary art

-Contemporary art started in Beirut in the early 60s with abstract pioneers like Jean Khalife, Shafik Abboud, Hellen El Khal, Paul Guiragossian and many others that were influenced by the western art.
+Contemporary art started in Beirut in the early 60s following the Lebanese Civil War, with abstract pioneers like Jean Khalife, Shafik Abboud, Hellen El Khal, Paul Guiragossian and many others that were influenced by the western art.
+Following the Lebanese Civil War artists began processing their trauma with the use of contemporary art.

 Many contemporary artists are currently active, such as Walid Raad, a contemporary media artist currently residing in New York.

 Two contemporary art exhibition centers, the Beirut Art Center and the Beirut Exhibition Center (does not exist anymore) in the BIEL area reflect the vibrant Lebanese contemporary art scene.
 These two centers are intended to host exhibitions and are a must in the world of international as well as local contemporary art.
 Many art galleries also add to the local art scene, exhibiting the works of artists such as Ayman Baalbaki, Akram Zaatari, Marwan Sahmarani, Nadim Asfar, Lamia Joreige, Jean Marc Nahas, Ricardo Mbarkho, Mansour El-Habre, Anita Toutikian and many others.
 These galleries are run by gallerists such as Saleh Barakat, Fadi Mogabgab, Nadine Begdache (Galerie Janine Rubeiz), Odile Mazloum (Galerie Alwane).